 - Custom-made night guards: Also referred to as professional night guards, custom dental night guards can come from two sources: a dentist or a mail-order company.
 If you go to the dentist, your dentist will make moulds or scans of your mouth that they will use to make your guards.
 You can get hard and soft night guards, and different thicknesses as well.

 Now let's have a look at the differences between over-the-counter night guards vs dentist-made night guards in the UK.

 OTC guards typically come in three types that we mentioned above: one-size-fits-all, boil-and-bite, and adjustable.

 The one-size-fits-all night guards are intended to fit any mouth, directly out of the box, without any adjustments.
 These tend to be a gamble because they often don't fit well, if at all.
 If they do fit, it's unlikely to be as comfortable as a custom night guard would be.

 Then there's the boil-and-bite and adjustable guards.
 These work by using hot water to mould the bite guard to your teeth.
 Once you've soaked them in boiling (boil-and-bite) or warm (adjustable) water, you bite down on them and they make an impression of your teeth.

 These will generally fit better than the one-size-fits-all option but they aren't as secure as mouth guards that are professionally tailored to you in a dental lab.

 There are benefits to this type of night guard, namely cost and convenience.
-You can go to any drug store or online retailer to get one and they can cost as little as £10.
+You can go to any pharmacy or online retailer to get one and they can cost as little as £10.